A note from managing director, Kim Wilson, on how North South Wines is looking forward this year.

 You only need to try to order some garden furniture (most out of stock until September 2021!) to see that we are planning to spend more time at home and in the garden this year.

-Demand for low and no-alcohol wines is still gaining ground at a rapid pace and as early supporters of this category this is great to see and be part of.
-This trend really is ‘unprecedented’ and its an exciting time to be in the trade and a distributor of wine.
+Demand for low and no-alcohol wines is still gaining ground at a rapid pace.
+So, as early supporters of this category this is great to see and be part of.
+This trend really is ‘unprecedented’ and it’s an exciting time to be in the trade and a distributor of wine.

 Covid -19 definitely has made us all more aware of what we are eating and drinking.
 Eighteen months ago at North South Wines we employed a full time technical manager (Emily Brighton – also studying for her MW) to start the work on becoming BRCGS Agent and Broker Certified.
 This has been an amazing framework to ensure that we have quality management at the forefront of everything we do adding another layer of due diligence to all our customers.
 In addition to this, the pre-audit in March 21 was very positive and we are looking to have the final audit in June with the expectation of a great result.